bodo-ai/PyDough/documentation/functions.md

 The `RELSIZE` function returns the number of total records, either globally or the number of sub-collection rows per some ancestor collection.
 The arguments:

 - `per` (optional): optional argument (default `None`) for the same `per` argument as all other window functions.
+- `by` (optional): 1+ collation values, either as a single expression or an iterable of expressions, used to order the records of the current context.
+Can only be provided if `cumulative` is True.
+- `cumulative` (optional): optional argument (default `False`) that can only be `True` if the `by` argument is provided.
+If `True`, then instead of returning the number rows in the context, returns the cumulative number of rows up to and including the current row when sorted according to the keys in the `by` argument.

 ```py